-This information will help you deal with a loss of a loved one.
-We hope it will be helpful to you during this difficult time.
+This information explains how you can cope with the loss of a loved one.
+We hope it’s helpful to you and your family.

 The Grieving Process